-Continuing with our free London attractions guide, this time we have the pleasure of talking about the wonderful world class museums and galleries of London, which are absolutely free!
-This is one of the most praise-worthy things about our capital city – that you can spend the day in The British Museum or The National Gallery without paying any entrance fee.
+Continuing with our free London attractions guide, this time we have the pleasure of talking about the wonderful and absolutely free London museums and galleries.
+This is one of the most praise-worthy things about our capital city – that you can spend the day in The British Museum or The National Gallery without paying an entrance fee.
 Spend those saved pennies on a nice refreshing cup of tea in the museum cafe, or on some postcards in the gallery gift shop.

 The British Museum looms large in Bloomsbury and you could spend months here without seeing a quarter of it!
 This great collection of wonders is dedicated to human history, art and culture from it’s very beginnings and it is one of the largest museums of its kind anywhere on the planet.
 The works on display number around the 8 million mark, so you can see that you will need time to enjoy your visit here and plan what you want to see carefully.
 The permanent collection is free but you may have to pay to see some of the special exhibitions, which is the case in most of the museums and galleries we talk about here.

 The Natural History Museum in Kensington is another must, of course, and the building itself is a beautiful one.
 Delight any dinosaur fans in your family with the enormous cast of a Diplodacus named Dippy, who reigns supreme in the main entrance hall.
 It’s a heck of introduction to this awe inspiring collection of plants, animals, fossils, insects and rock and mineral specimens.
 The youngest one’s will be desperate to see the ever popular T-Rex and the latest addition to the museum is a very interesting Human Evolution Gallery which will fascinate everybody.